MYTH #1: Solar panels require more energy to manufacture than they produce in their lifetime.

 FACT: Nearly all modern solar panel systems are grid tied which means they’re connected to the conventional electricity grid.
 Your system generates power during the day and excess is fed back into the grid through a system called net metering.
 When this happens, your meter spins backwards and your utility company credits you for that power.
 At night or on overcast days, you’ll use grid power, but you don’t generally get charged for it because of all the credit you’ve generated.
 This grid tied method tends to be the most convenient for homeowners.
-Batteries are an option for those who really want them, but they’re expensive, bulky, and have to be replaced every five to ten years.
+Battery Energy Storage systems are an additional option to store and manage your excess electricity and power your home during blackouts.

 MYTH #5: When the power goes out, my home is still powered by solar.

 FACT: When the power goes out, grid-tied systems go out too.
 That’s because it’s not safe to be pushing electricity back out onto the wires while workers may be trying to fix the problem, so your inverter (the big box near your meter that turns DC electricity created by the panels into usable AC current) recognizes that the grid is out and shuts your system off.
 SolarCraft does offer Home Battery Backup – Energy Storage System which allow you to store and manage your energy to power your home during blackouts.
 Solar Home Battery Backup – Energy Storage Systems Frequently Asked Questions.

 MYTH #6: My solar panels won’t work in the cold winter weather.